 Basic Care Requirements for Babydoll Southdown Sheep:

-The following are some typical requirements for successful sheep raising (from the North American Babydoll Sheep Association and Registry–known as NABSSAR):
+The following are some typical requirements for successful sheep raising according to the NABSSAR (registry):

 - A 3-sided shelter to protect sheep and lambs from rain, sleet, snow. or wind;

-- About an acre of good, improved grass pasture per 5 ewes and their lambs, and good predator-proof fencing; possibly a Livestock Guardian Dog, or guard donkey or guard Llama;
+- About an acre of good, improved grass pasture per 5 ewes and their lambs, and good predator-proof fencing; possibly a Livestock Guardian Dog or guard Llama;

 - One or more good general sheep husbandry books such as Storey’s Guide to Sheep Raising and Laura Lawson’s Lambing Problems and Managing Your Ewe;